safraeli/RL/Report.md

 * fc2 = nn.Linear(fc1_units, fc2_units)
 * fc3 = nn.Linear(fc2_units, action_size)

-The activation function for layers 1-2 is Relu.
+* The activation function for layers 1-2 is Relu.
+* fc1_units=64, fc2_units=64

+There are two identical networks of that size.
+Namely, Local and Target.
+The networks are initilized identically.
+A Soft Update mechanizm transfers the information from the Local network to the Target network
 The network optimizer is ADAM

-The netwrok is working at two functions:
+The netwroks are being updated using two (external) functions:
-1. agent.step(state, action, reward, next_state, done)
+1. agent.step(state, action, reward, next_state, done).
+The step function also triggers the learn function (every UPDATE_EVERY stpes) which perfroms the soft update of the target network.

-2. agent.act(state, eps)
+2. agent.act(state, eps) The act function also triggers the train function for the local network

+A Replay Buffer is used to reduce the amount of sampling.

 Agent Hyperparameters:
 * BUFFER_SIZE = int(1e5)  # replay buffer size